Ph.D. Sociology, University of California, Los Angeles (UCLA)

 Her research examines the ways that social inequalities are reflected and reproduced in institutional structures, policies, programs, and practices.

-Her most recent publications are Girls and Juvenile Justice: Power, Status, and the Social Construction of Delinquency (Palgrave Macmillan 2017, paperback 2018) and “Race, Gender, Class and Power Relations of Sexuality” in Palgrave International Handbook of Youth Imprisonment (forthcoming 2020).
+Her most recent publications are Girls and Juvenile Justice: Power, Status, and the Social Construction of Delinquency (Palgrave Macmillan 2017, paperback 2018) and “Horizontal Surveillance and Therapeutic Governance” in Palgrave International Handbook of Youth Imprisonment (forthcoming 2020).
 She has published in, among others, International Migration Review, Crime & Delinquency, and Girls, Women, and Crime.
 Her current research is an ethnographic study examining how women college students navigate social hierarchies in their everyday lives.